 Be sure to check out our recommendations for where to stay in Victoria, as we have lots of experience.
-Our most recent visit was set up in partnership with Best Western, so we stayed at the Best Western Plus Carlton Plaza Hotel.
-Loved the location and overall experience!
-Book it here!
+During the holidays, we recommend either the Inn at Laurel Point (book it here!) or the Best Western Plus Carlton Plaza Hotel (Book it here!)
+Love the location and overall experience at both properties!

 Getting to Victoria BC for a Christmas Getaway